Best Chat SDKs and Messaging APIs in 2026: A Developer's Guide

 Wibe Chat is the newest entrant on this list, but it's doing something none of the others do well: unifying text, audio, and video in a single SDK with a single pricing model.

 What's great: One package gets you messaging, voice calls, video calls, audio rooms, and AI bot integration.
 The pricing is straightforward per-MAU with no per-minute video charges.
 SDKs for React, Flutter, iOS, Android, and more — all with pre-built UI Kits.
-The developer experience is clean.

 What to watch: It's newer than Sendbird or Stream, so the enterprise track record is still building.
-Some advanced features like no-code widget builders are still on the roadmap.

-Pricing: Free up to 100 MAU.
-Starter from $99/month.
-Growth from $249/month.
+Pricing: Free up to 1,000 MAU.
+Growth from $49/month.
 Enterprise custom.

 Best for: Teams that want one SDK for text + audio + video without managing multiple vendors.